This chapter was updated in October 2019 to reflect changes to the regulation of noise.

 Most types of pollution, whether industrial or domestic, can be experienced in a neighbourhood setting.
 The main legislation that deals with pollution in NSW is the Protection of the Environment Operations Act 1997, called the POEO Act.
-Administered by the Office of Environment and Heritage (OEH), the Act and its associated regulations create various offences and provide a range of remedies, depending on the type of pollution and the type of activity that is causing it.
+Administered by the Environment Protection Authority (EPA), the Act and its associated regulations create various offences and provide a range of remedies, depending on the type of pollution and the type of activity that is causing it.

 The Act also provides a licensing system for particular pollution-prone activities.
 These activities are scheduled under the Act and include many types of industrial operations like printing and packaging, concrete works, ceramic and glass works, irrigated agriculture, boat repairs and chemical production as well as waste disposal, sewage treatment, electricity generation and road construction activities (POEO Act, Schedule 1).

 Under the licensing system, such an activity cannot be carried out without an environmental protection licence.
 The licence can contain specific and detailed conditions to monitor, control or prevent pollution and if the licence-holder breaches a condition, there are hefty fines and the licence may be suspended or revoked (POEO Act, Chapter 3, Environment Protection Licences).

 There is also a duty under section 148 of the Act for polluters to report a pollution incident to the appropriate authority.
 For an incident involving a licensed activity the appropriate authority is the EPA and for non-licensed activities it is generally the local council.

 Whether the pollution is from domestic or industrial sources, the POEO Act and its regulations give police, local councils, the EPA and other regulatory authorities the power to issue various directions and notices as well as the power to institute court proceedings for offences.